bswiley/Profilio2-2/README.md

 ## Installation
 This page has not been deployed.
-I'm currently not sure where I will put the releavnt files, in GitHub either.
-I'm going to aim to have the site work if the files are loaded into a local folder.
-There using a node.js terminal, one should be able to type "npm install" to install all the necessary node dependencies.
-Then, I believe I will plan to allow for a "npm run start" command to both start the server (which will now be required) as well as start up the local client in the user's default browser.
+The index.html file is in the root folder where this README.md is located.
+Once it is downloaded locally, on need only type "npm install" in the node terminal followed by "npm start."
+The latter will execute both the server and client portions of the code.

 ## License
 The github repository uses an MIT license.